Poon choi: Preparation

+On the first day, firewood is gathered from the mountains and chopped, following practice when liquefied petroleum gas was unavailable due to beliefs that wood is stronger and longer lasting than LPG, producing a distinct flavor.

-The walled village uses fresh ingredients, rarely frozen or refrigerated products, to make Poon choi.
-This is because these rural communities do not have refrigerators.
-It is also believed that only fresh ingredients can produce fresh and delicious Poon choi.
-Since traditional Poon choi is used for festive banquets in ancestral halls, it is considered disrespectful to the ancestors and gods if canned, frozen, or ready-to-eat products are used in its preparation.
+On the second day, fresh ingredients are purchased for flavor and because some in rural communities lack refrigerators.
+Since traditional Poon choi is used for festive banquets in ancestral halls, it is considered disrespectful to the ancestors and gods if canned, frozen, or ready-to-eat products are used.